dotnet/dotnet-docker/README.md

 These images are intended to satisfy the most common use cases of .NET developers.

 Our Alpine and Ubuntu Chiseled images are focused on size.
-These images do not and will not include `icu` or `tzdata`, meaning that these images only work iwth apps that are configured for [globalization-invariant mode](https://learn.microsoft.com/dotnet/core/runtime-config/globalization).
+These images do not include `icu` or `tzdata`, meaning that these images only work with apps that are configured for [globalization-invariant mode](https://learn.microsoft.com/dotnet/core/runtime-config/globalization).
 Apps that require globalization support can use the `extra` image variant of the [dotnet/runtime-deps](https://hub.docker.com/_/microsoft-dotnet-runtime-deps/) images.

-Example tags:
-- `8.0-bookworm-slim`
-- `6.0-jammy`
-- `7.0-alpine3.18-arm64v8`

 #### `extra`

 The `extra` image variant is offered alongside our size-focused base images for self-contained or single file apps that depend on globalization functionality.
 Extra images contain everything that the default images do, plus `icu` and `tzdata`.

-Example tags:
-- `8.0-jammy-chiseled-extra`
-- `8.0.0-alpine3.18-extra`

 #### `composite`

 Compared to the default ASP.NET images, ASP.NET Composite images provide a smaller image size on disk as well as performance improvements for framework-dependent ASP.NET apps by performing some cross-assembly optimizations and between the .NET and ASP.NET runtimes.
 However, this means that apps run on the ASP.NET Composite runtime cannot use handpicked custom versions of .NET or ASP.NET assemblies that are built into the image.

-Example tags:

-- `8.0.0-jammy-chiseled-composite`
-- `8.0-alpine3.18-composite`

 #### (Preview) `aot`